• Home

 Shallow Water Blackout

-So, my first assumption: it probably happens to amateur swimmers and pool-goers, right?
+So, it happens to amateur swimmers and pool-goers, right?

 The Story of Gene “Whitner” Milner